 Ensuring sales readiness is typically the job of the sales enablement team, and can include a combination of preparing playbooks, running training sessions, certification programs, and of course sales coaching.

 I was recently chatting with one of our customers about how she ensures her company’s salespeople are “sales ready,” and she said that even if they pass every single quiz in the Learning Management System, she’s not confident that they are sales ready until they have experienced role plays, so they get a chance to actually try out their knowledge in the heat of the moment.
 And her sales people agree!
 To accomplish this, she uses Second Nature for role plays with the AI Jenny.
-As a result, they can measure sales readiness in an objective score for each sales rep, and can zero in on where reps need extra coaching or extra practice before hitting the field.
+As a result, they can measure sales readiness in an objective score for each sales rep, and can zero in on where reps need extra coaching or extra practice before hitting the field, and thus improve the sales performance of your team.

 Knowing your sales reps are sales ready can give you more confidence in your revenue projections since you know that the salespeople will be adept at all different types of sales conversations and can move deals quickly through the pipeline.